MrGemy95/Tensorflow-Project-Template/README.md

         pass

 ```
-- Create your main file where you create the session and create instance of the following objects "Model", "Logger", "Data_Generator", "Trainer", and config
+- In main file you create the session and create instance of the following objects "Model", "Logger", "Data_Generator", "Trainer", and config
 ```python
     sess = tf.Session()
     # create instance of the model you want